Slide 1

 Promoting Mental Health, Wellbeing & Recovery

-Mental Health Ireland is the longest established mental health charity in Ireland.
+Mental Health Ireland is the longest established national mental health charity in Ireland.
 Throughout our history we and the Mental Health Associations have played a central role in reshaping how the public understand mental health issues.

 Since our establishment in 1966, we have been front and centre in promoting mental health, supporting people with lived experience of mental health challenges in their recovery and bringing practical expression to national policy objectives.